-Kenny Smith looks back at a classic Big Finish tale This month: Scherzo
+Kenny Smith looks back at a classic Big Finish tale Scherzo.

 Two characters telling a story is one of the Big Finish staples these days in the form of the Companion Chronicles.
 But in December 2003, Big Finish released a play in effectively the same format, but as part of the monthly release schedule: Robert Shearman’s Scherzo.

 Featuring the Eighth Doctor and Charley Pollard, it immediately followed the events of Zagreus, the story with Big Finish’s biggest cast to date, going from one extreme to the other.
 Robert Shearman, fresh from his successes with fan favourites The Chimes of Midnight and Jubilee, was invited by co-producer Gary Russell to write the story that immediately followed the fortieth anniversary special.

 Gary says, “Scherzo is a love story – we needed to resolve that, have The Doctor and Charley fall out of love with each other.
 That was the point.
 It was meant to be like a theatre play – like The Chimes of Midnight, you could do it on stage if you wanted to.
 I wanted to do a play about music, but me being me, I didn’t want much music in it.”

 Rob says, “I was quite used to writing two-handers as I had been writing quite a number of them for the Stephen Joseph Theatre in Scarborough.
 Every season, around the full-length plays for five or six actors in the main theatre, they’d like to put on shorter, cheaper plays to be staged in the restaurant as people ate their lunch!
 So it wasn’t a new format for me, writing a sustained piece of drama for only two people.
 I was quite happy to do the two-hander, as I thought it would be interesting to do something that was minimalist, and off I went.”